• Skip to primary navigation

 Ingredient Notes

 Bay scallops are fairly small and average about 100 per pound.
-If you are buying them fresh from the market, make sure they are 'dry packed' and not sold in a brine.
+If you are buying fresh scallops from fish markets, make sure they are dry scallops or "dry packed' and not sold in a brine.
 They should smell like the sea and not feel slimy.

 Frozen scallops are a good choice as well.
 Look for wild caught scallops if possible and make sure to defrost overnight in the refrigerator.